particle-iot/docs/src/content/reference/device-os/firmware.md

 ---

 `System.sleep(long seconds)` does NOT stop the execution of application code (non-blocking call).
-Application code will continue running while the {{network-type}} module is in this mode.
+Application code will continue running while the network module is in this mode.

 This mode is not recommended; it is better to manually control the network connection using SYSTEM_MODE(SEMI_AUTOMATIC) instead.